enigmosity/learn-aws/developer-associate/exam-questions.md

 - with *Lambda proxy integration*, entire request received from client is sent to backend AWS Lambda function using ANY method.
 Actual HTTP method is received from the client which can be any of the HTTP methods.
 - TODO: WHAT IS LAMBDA PROXY INTEGRATION??
 - `Routing-Config` parameter of the Lambda alias allows one to point to two different versions of the Lambda function and determine what percentage of incoming traffic is sent to each version.
 Use percentage values out of 1 (ie, 5% = 0.05) [Read more.](https://docs.aws.amazon.com/lambda/latest/dg/lambda-traffic-shifting-using-aliases.html)
+- only pay for the compute time you consume, no charge when not running. administrative headache is minimised by AWS handling the infrastructure, spin up and spin down etc.

 ## CloudFormation